What was Jeanne Robertson’s net worth at the time of her death?

-Jeanne Robertson was an American author, popular radio personality, Hall of Fame speaker, and award-winning humorist, who has helped thousands of people add humor to their lives.
+Jeanne Robertson was an American author, popular radio personality, Hall of Fame speaker, and award-winning humorist, who had a net worth of $1 million at the time of her death.
+She helped thousands of people add humor to their lives.

 She illustrates how a sense of humor can play an integral part in anyone’s success.